techstackmedia/software-engineering-series/README.md

 ```

 For macOS users, Brew provides a convenient way to install Vagrant and VirtualBox.
 Now that we have brew and choco in macOs and Windows respectively, run the commands below related to your Operating System.

 1. Installing Vagrant:
    - Open Terminal.
-   - Execute the following command to install Vagrant using Brew:
+   - Execute the following command to install Vagrant using `brew` or `choco` based on your Operating System:

      For MacOS: